new-guy/screeps-os/README.md

 - When spawning
     - If no energy max defined, spawn from biggest available spawner
     - If energy max defined, spawn from smallest that can support it
+- Need to refresh all mining routes whenever we get the new room.
+Just delete all of the current mining routes

 ### Tidy UP pt 2